Linking Numbers in Three-Manifolds: Examples

+The characteristic knots of $\alpha$ play an essential role in many of the potential applications of this work, including the computation of Casson-Gordon invariants \cite{litherland1980formula}, the Rokhlin $\mu$ invariant \cite{CS1984linking}, and the computation of the invariant $\Xi_p$ discussed earlier~\cite{kjuchukova2018dihedral, cahnkjuchukova2018computing}.
+Specifically, these invariants are computed using linking numbers of lifts of curves in $V-\beta$, where $V$ is a Seifert surface for $\alpha$, and $\beta$ is a characteristic knot.
+For the purposes of this paper, the essential property of a mod~3 characteristic knot $\beta\subset V$ is that every simple closed curve in $V-\beta$ lifts to three closed curves in the dihedral cover of $\alpha$ corresponding to $\beta$.
+As a result, we have focused on computations with curves in $S^3-\alpha$ whose lifts to a three-fold dihedral cover of $(S^3, \alpha)$ have three connected components.

-Recall from Section~\ref{dihedral-overview} that, corresponding to a given three-coloring of $\alpha$ and a Seifert surface $V$ for $\alpha$, we have a characteristic knot, $\beta\subset V^\circ$.
-As explained in Section~\ref{dihedral-overview}, characteristic knots play a key role in our applications (see~\cite{kjuchukova2016classification}), as do essential curves in $V-\beta$.
-In this example, we let $V$ be the connected sum of two copies of the familiar Seifert surface for the minimal-crossing diagram of the trefoil in two-bridge position, namely a surface consisting of two disks joined by three twisted bands.
-The characteristic knot $\beta$ is then the connected sum of two copies of a characteristic knot for the trefoil; it is shown in blue in Figures ~\ref{intersectingcurve.fig} and ~\ref{intersectingcurve2.fig}.
+In the examples below, we let $V$ be the connected sum of two copies of the familiar Seifert surface for the minimal-crossing diagram of the trefoil in 2-bridge position, namely a surface consisting of two disks joined by three twisted bands.
+The characteristic knot $\beta$ is then the connected sum of two copies of a characteristic knot for the trefoil; it is shown in blue in Figures~\ref{intersectingcurve2.fig} and~\ref{intersectingcurve.fig}.